Collections Frequently Asked Questions

 Questions concerning donations of library materials (books and periodicals) should be directed to the Park's non-profit cooperating partner, the Friends of the San Francisco Maritime Museum Library.

 How can I donate material to the archives or museum collection?

 The Park collects and preserves materials in all formats that document the maritime heritage of the Pacific Coast.
 Questions concerning donations of archival materials or objects to the museum collection may be directed to the attention of Keri Koehler, Collections Manager: e-mail us.
 Please include a description of the item(s) you would like to donate and a digital image of the item(s).
-Archival items offered for donation are currently reviewed monthly by the Park's Acquisitions Committee; decisions regarding potential new acquisitions to the museum object collection will be deferred until fall 2014 due to our moving the stored object collections to a new facility.
+Archival items offered for donation are currently reviewed monthly by the Park's Acquisitions Committee.
 The Park can not appraise items offered for donation.

 Want to learn more about donating archives in general?
 See the Society of American Archivists' Donating Your Personal or Family Papers to a Repository.

 What are my books, photos, etc., worth?
 How can I care for my personal collections?